-Scotiabank debit and credit card payments data compiled by our Economics, Customer Insights, and Data & Analytics teams show that retail transactions across core merchant categories have rebounded solidly in Canada from their April depths when compared to the same period last year.
-Total credit and debit transactions now stand around their year-ago levels after falling by close to 30% y/y in April but after showing a 5-10% increase through August; clothing and automotive are now roughly unchanged year-on-year while restaurant expenses have also recently turned negative-and may worse amid restrictions in QC and ON.
+- Scotiabank debit and credit card payments data compiled by our Economics, Customer Insights, and Data & Analytics teams show that retail transactions across core merchant categories have rebounded solidly in Canada from their April depths when compared to the same period last year.
+Total credit and debit transactions now stand around 10% above their year-ago levels-after a jump owing to the timing of Thanksgiving weekend in 2020 versus 2019-after falling by close to 30% y/y in April. - The recent increase in contagions-and related restrictions in some provinces-has led to a resumption of year-on-year declines in restaurant and entertainment transactions while total transactions are supported by increased hardware, health, and groceries spending.
 For more details see here.
-For questions contact Nikita Perevalov (nikita.perevalov@scotiabank.com).
+For questions contact Nikita Perevalov (nikita, perevalov@scotiabank.com).